drywaters/anthology/README.md

 Anthology is a two-tier catalogue that combines a Go API (powered by the [`chi`](https://github.com/go-chi/chi) router) with an Angular Material frontend.
 The API and UI now ship as independently deployable services, making it easy to scale or update either tier without rebuilding the other.
 The Phase 1 MVP focuses on managing a personal library of books, games, movies, and music with a polished catalogue presentation.

+Recent feature work adds a metadata search workflow (backed by Open Library) plus CSV import so large collections can be ingested in one shot.
+Both of these flows share the Add Item page and reuse the backend importer so validation, duplicate detection, and auto-enrichment work consistently no matter how data enters the system.

+If you are new to the project, start with [`docs/architecture/overview.md`](docs/architecture/overview.md).
+It diagrams the high-level layout (Go API, Angular UI, database, and Open Library) and calls out where CSV uploads and search lookups plug into the stack.

 ## Project structure

 ```